 Before spending a single euro, take two minutes to confirm that your device supports eSIM.
 There are several simple and complementary ways to clear up any doubts with complete certainty:

-- Consult the official specifications: search for your exact model and region on the Xiaomi website and check the connectivity/SIM section.
+- Consult the official specifications: Search for your exact model and region on the Xiaomi website and check the connectivity/SIM section.

-How to install eSIM on your Xiaomi step-by-step
+How to install eSIM on your Xiaomi step by step

 - Connect your Xiaomi to a stable Wi-Fi network.